oneapi-src/SYCLomatic/README.md

 ### Run end to end test suite (Recommend for contributors)

-The end to end test will go throgh the migration, build and run steps.
+The end to end test executes the migration, build and run steps.
 Follow instructions from the link below to build and run tests:
 [README](https://github.com/oneapi-src/SYCLomatic-test)

 ## Known Issues and Limitations